-Variable Label and description Source var. for gen. var wave 11 ekinu18 Control variable: own child under the age of 18 in HH: A variable indicating whether the respondent has a nat- ural child, a stepchild/adopted child or a child of non- specified status under the age of 18 in the household (new).
-Information on relationships between household members (household grid) epartner Control variable: spouse or registered partner in HH : A variable indicating whether the respondent has a spouse or a same-sex registered partner in the household (new).
-Information on relationships between household members (household grid) etakt Currently employed (>EUR 450 per month), gen. (as of wave 2): A variable indicating whether the TP had an ongoing spell of employment at the time of the personal interview of the respective wave (i.e. employment earn- ing >EUR 450) (new). zensiert, spintegr, BIO0101 (bio_spells) famstand Marital status, gen. : Generation of a marital status variable integrating information from the personal question- naire and the control variable epartner ; generated from the household dataset (new). epartner; PD0500; PD0700 (PENDDAT) gebhalbj Half-year of birth, gen.: A variable indicating whether the date of birth is in the first or second half of the year of birth (new).
-Information on month of birth kindzges Total number of own children (living in and outside the household), gen.: Total number of the respondent's children including the children living in his/her household and the children living outside the household (new).
-Information on relationships between household members (household grid) PD0900; PD1000; PD1100 (PENDDAT) kindzihh Number of own children in the household, gen.: Variable generated on the basis of the responses in the house- hold questionnaire concerning the number of children that an individual in the household has (total number of individuals in the household (half) matrix who count as children of the respondent plus the number of individu- als in the household (half) matrix for whom the respon- dent is classified as being a parent) (new).
-Note: When using this variable it should be borne in mind that it re- lates to each individual person.
-This means that a child who lives in a household together with his/her parents is counted as a "child in the household" for both the fa- ther and the mother.
+epartner Control variable: spouse or registered partner in HH: A variable indicating whether the respondent has a spouse or a same-sex registered partner in the household (new).
+Information on relationships between household members (household grid) etakt Currently employed (>EUR 450 per month), gen. (as of wave 2): A variable indicating whether the TP had an ongoing spell of employment at the time of the personal interview of the respective wave (i.e. employment earning >EUR 450) (new). zensiert, spintegr, BIO0101 (bio_spells) famstand Marital status, gen.: Generation of a marital status variable integrating information from the personal questionnaire and the control variable epartner; generated from the household dataset (new). epartner; PD0500; PD0700 (PENDDAT) gebhalbj Half-year of birth, gen.: A variable indicating whether the date of birth is in the first or second half of the year of birth (new).
+Information on month of birth kindzges Total number of own children (living in and outside the household), gen.: Total number of the respondents children including the children living in his/her household and the children living outside the household (new).
+Information on relationships between household members (household grid) PD0900; PD1000; PD1100 (PENDDAT) kindzihh Number of own children in the household, gen.: Variable generated on the basis of the responses in the household questionnaire concerning the number of children that an individual in the household has (total number of individuals in the household (half) matrix who count as children of the respondent plus the number of individuals in the household (half) matrix for whom the respondent is classified as being a parent) (new).
+Note: When using this variable it should be borne in mind that it relates to each individual person.
+This means that a child who lives in a household together with his/her parents is counted as a child in the household for both the father and the mother.
 Aggregating this variable across the household members will therefore not produce any meaningful results.
-Information on relationships between household members (household grid)
+Information on relationships between household members (household grid) mberuf1 Highest vocational qualification attained by the mother, incl. mother in the HH, excl. information from open-ended survey questions, gen.: In wave 1, the question about the mothers vocational qualification was asked only if the mother was not living in the survey household.
+If she was living in the household, this information was obtained from her personal interview.
+For first survey: PSH0300a-i (PENDDAT) After first survey: mberuf1 aus Vorwelle (PENDDAT)